 Via Creator Hub

-For collections that were onboarded from around February 2022 and onwards, it is likely that the listing process was done via ME’s Creator Hub.
-Should your collection be eligible based on the above criteria, you will have access to the badging portal which uses a 1-click application process.
+Should your collection be eligible based on the above criteria, you will have access to the badging portal in the Creator Hub, which uses a 1-click application process.
 This will then trigger a review, and you can expect to get an acknowledgement from us within 2 days and a final outcome in 4-5 days in most cases.

 How can collections lose the badge?